Southmoor Apartment Hotel

-Southmoor Apartment Hotel is a historic apartment hotel located at Hammond, Lake County, Indiana.
+Southmoor Apartment Hotel is a historic apartment hotel located in Hammond, Indiana.
 It was built in 1928, and is a five-story, "L"-plan building with a reinforced concrete frame and hollow tile exterior sheathed in brick and terra cotta.
 The building is in the Spanish Colonial Revival style.

 It was listed in the National Register of Historic Places in 2011.